Akt99/Todo-Mobile/README.md

 A modern **cross-platform Todo mobile application** built using **React Native (Expo)** with a **Convex backend**, featuring real-time updates, custom theming (light/dark mode), and a clean, scalable architecture.

-This project focuses on **real-world app structure**, not just demos.
+This project focuses on **real-world app structure**, not just demos !

 ---